payoyo5150/Thinkpad-L530-Hackintosh/README.md

 # Audio
 I've tried both AppleHDA back in time and AppleALC.
 If you want to use appleALC, you should use the layout id 28 prior to mojave.
 3 is fine under Mojave.
-I ended up using Voodoo HDA, first because it allows me to boost a bit the audio output, but also because it is the only solution to have a working microphone
+I ended up using Voodoo HDA, first because it allows me to boost a bit the audio output, but also because it is the only solution to have a working microphone.
+The kext is in my EFI, but if you want the prefpane use this : https://github.com/chris1111/VoodooHDA-2.9.2-Clover-V15/files/4242657/VoodooHDA.2.9.2.Clover-V15.zip
+(install in EFI mode only)

 # Webcam

 I have no webcam on mine.
-There are several models.
-It is working OOB, then it is supported.
+Not all L530 have the same webcam.
+If it is working OOB, then it is supported.

 # Trackpad
 I will update this later.